J-CPelletier/webcomix/README.md

 ### `custom`

 Downloads a user-defined comic.
 To download a specific comic, you'll need a link to the first page, an XPath expression giving out the link to the next page and an XPath expression giving out the link to the image.
 More info [here](http://www.w3schools.com/xml/xpath_syntax.asp).

+### `make cbz`

+Creates a .cbz file using the specified folder containing the comic's images.
+Note: This folder must be in the same WebComicToCBZ folder for this command to work.

 ### `exit`/ `quit`